KillerFarmer/BYBY/README.md

 # BYBY
-This project was a collaboration between CETYS University and ThermoFisher Scientific as a part of the "Train the Trainees" program.
+This project was a collaboration between CETYS University and ThermoFisher Scientific as a part of the "Train the Trainees" program, with the porpose to teach students how to work in a company enviornment, new technologies and agile methodologies/frameworks such as **SCRUM**.
 Team Members (In alphabetical order):
 * Adrian Chouza (Internal Product Owner)
 * Alejandro Gastelum